valentinatessarounitn/moodle-availability_recompletion/README.md

 Motivation for this plugin
 --------------------------

-### EN

-This plugin is designed to manage enrollments for the "Corso Sicurezza sul Luogo di Lavoro - Rischio MEDIO".
-Upon certificate expiration (5 years), users are automatically removed from the safety course using the recompletion plugin.

-Once removed, it is no longer possible to distinguish between new users and those who need to renew it.

-Users taking the course for the first time must do so in-person in the classroom.
-Students who need to renew the certificate can do so only online.
+The plugin Course recompletion [local_recompletion](https://moodle.org/plugins/local_recompletion) allows clearing all course and activity completion for a user based on the duration set notifying the student they need to return to the course and recomplete it.

-This plugin allows distinguishing between users who have never completed the course and those who have completed it at least once but whose certificate has expired.
+The problem is that, once the completion is removed, it is no longer possible to distinguish between users who have never completed the course and users who have completed the course but their completion has been removed.

+This plugin allows you to:
-Students who have never completed the course will be able to access the activity that allows enrollment in the in-person course.
+- show or hide elements only for users who have never completed the course
-Students who have already taken the course and whose certificate has expired and need to retake the course will not be able to access the activity that allows enrollment in the in-person course.
-However, they will be able to enroll in and access the activities of a different course that does not require classroom attendance.

-### IT

-Questo plugin è stato pensato per gestire le iscrizioni al "Corso Sicurezza sul Luogo di Lavoro - Rischio MEDIO".
-Alla scadenza del certificato (5 anni) gli utenti vengono rimossi automaticamente dal corso di sicurezza usando il plugin recompletion.

-Una volta rimossi non è più possibile distinguere tra gli utenti nuovi e quelli che devono rinnovarlo.

-Gli utenti che frequentano il corso per la prima volta devono farlo in presenza in aula.
-Gli studenti che devono rinnovare il certificato possono farlo solo online.

-Questo plugin permette di distinguere tra gli utenti che non hanno mai completato il corso e quelli che hanno già completato il corso almeno una volta ma il cui certificato è scaduto.

-Gli studenti che non hanno mai completato il corso potranno accedere all'attività che permette l'iscrizione al corso in presenza.
-Gli studenti che hanno già frequentato il corso e a cui è scaduto il certificato e devono rifare il corso non potranno accedere all'attività che permette l'iscrizione al corso in presenza.
-Ma potranno eventualmente iscriversi e accedere alle attività di un differente corso che non prevede la presenza in aula.
+- show or hide elements only for users who have completed the course and their completion has been removed.

 Installation